sachithmuhandiram/cse-dashboard/README.md

 | chartData                         | Chart data for stocks                           | POST        |
 | allSectors                        | Data for all sectors                            | POST        |

 ---
+visit <a href='https://github.com/GH0STH4CKER/Colombo-Stock-Exchange-CSE-API-Documentation/blob/main/api_endpoint_urls.txt'>this link</a> to view all complete endpoint urls.

 ## Usage Example 💻